shlomimatichin/Pymake3/README.md

 # PyMake <img align="right" src="assets/images/pymake-logo.png">

 **PyMake** is a tool for automating build tasks.
-It comes with ready-made templates for several different compilers, allowing you to quickly set up portable build tasks. **With PyMake, it becomes trivial to set up complex build tasks, doing everything from library and executable compilation to asset building and even deployment.**
+It comes with ready-made templates for several different kinds of projects, allowing you to quickly set up portable build tasks. **With PyMake, it becomes trivial to set up complex build tasks, doing everything from library and executable compilation to asset building and even deployment.**

 ### -> [Download now!](https://github.com/philiparvidsson/pymake/releases/) <-